Tanya-marv/MovieX/README.md

 # MovieX 🎬

 A small app for viewing info about movies from TMDB.
-Written in Koltin.

 ## Requirements